Do I Have De Quervain’s Tenosynovitis?

 Stretching muscles in the thumb can help relax and lengthen the tight muscles in the thumb, as well as improve range of motion.
 Increasing strength in the thumb can also help prevent and alleviate painful symptoms.
 Strength exercises for the thumb that can help decrease inflammation, improve function, and prevent recurrence include:

-If you have taken steps to help reduce the pain in your wrist and it is still not getting better, you should be seen by a doctor who specializes in hand and upper extremity conditions.
-A specialist can exam your wrist and take you through a diagnosis, explain what’s going on with your wrist, and explore promising options that will help resolve your wrist pain.
+If you have taken steps to help reduce the pain in your wrist and it is still not getting better, you should be seen by an orthopedic doctor who specializes in hand and upper extremity conditions.
+A specialist can examine your wrist and take you through a diagnosis, explain what’s going on with your wrist and thumb, and explore promising options that will help resolve your pain.

 Our hand and upper extremity specialists at The Center in Bend, Oregon use conservative, evidence based approaches to treat hand and wrist disorders like dupuytren’s, carpal tunnel syndrome, trigger finger, nerve injuries, and complex hand and wrist fractures.
 Our team is comprised of the highest trained and skilled hand surgeons in Central Oregon.